elgc/elgc_portfolio/README.md

-## Portfolio of Excmples and cases in Data Science, Optimization and Process Improvement
+## Portfolio of Examples and cases in Data Science, Optimization and Process Improvement

 ### Case 1.